8 Tips for Coaching Youth Football

 This can be as simple as asking parents and athletes to arrive 15 minutes early or stay 15 minutes after your first practice.
 If you want to set up a longer, more formal meeting or even a zoom call, go for it.

-But no matter the format, it’s vital to set the table with behavioral expectations, the practice schedule and times for the season, and your team goals for the season.
+But no matter the format, it’s vital to set the table with behavioral expectations, the schedule for the season, the technology you’ll be using, and your team goals.

 You don’t need to be on a first-name basis with everyone.
 However, having everyone participate on day one helps open lines of communication and create a more inclusive environment.

 Remember: this isn’t a wins and losses conversation.
 Maybe your goal is to have each player lead a drill to build their communication skills, or have every athlete play quarterback once during the season.
+You should strongly consider setting individual goals for each athlete—this will be a very valuable to their development.
 Whatever you decide, clearly articulate your goals early and expect to be held accountable.

 Some coaches have an open door policy, others prefer a text message.
 Whatever your method, make sure you provide that info to family members and set a window of time for when you’ll respond.
 Don’t want to be bothered after 9 p.m.?
 Make sure everyone knows, and give them a timeframe of when they can expect a response.